-Sikkim State Day is celebrated on May 16, to commemorate the formation of Sikkim as the 22nd state of India Union, in 1975.
-On this day Sikkim, India’s least populous state officially went from a semi-sovereign entity to that of just another Indian state.
+Sikkim State Day is celebrated on May 16, to commemorate the formation of Sikkim as the 22nd state of the Indian Union, in 1975.
+On this day Sikkim, India’s least populous state officially went from a semi-sovereign entity to that just another Indian state.
 Kazi Lhendup Dorjee became its first chief minister of Sikkim.

 History of Sikkim